brandcm/Pan_Demography/README.md

-This repository contains data, models, and scripts used to run analyses from Brand et al. 2021, an analysis of Pan evolutionary history using nucleotide site patterns.
+This repository contains data, models, and scripts used to run analyses on Pan evolutionary history using nucleotide site patterns by Brand, White, Rogers, and Webster.

 - Most directories are named by the demographic model used in that analysis. a = alpha, b = beta, c = gamma, d = delta, e = epsilon, f = zeta, g = eta, and h = theta.
-Models that end in "2" have a younger divergence time for the ancestor of eastern and central chimpanzees, whereas models that do not end in 2 have a younger divergence for the ancestor of Nigeria-Cameroon and western chimpanzees.
+Models that end in "2" have a younger divergence time for the eastern and central chimpanzee most recent common ancestor (MRCA), whereas models that do not end in 2 have a younger Nigeria-Cameroon and western chimpanzee MRCA.
 Instances of "r" reflect the model contains a reversed direction of the introgression event occurring immediately before the letter (e.g., br is the beta event in the reverse direction).

 - Null and null2 are null demographic models containing no intrgression events